-If you’re keen on finding an Egyptian name for your cat, the Abyssinian has looks to match.
+If you’re keen to find an Egyptian cat name, the Abyssinian has looks to match.
 Aby’s eyes are green-gold, and her short fawn-like fur comes in shades of cinnamon or blue.

 She’s sporty, attentive and playful.
 She’s more the kind to walk the neighbourhood on a leash than sit idly on your lap watching TV.
 Note to Sporty Spice types who want a fitness partner – this is the feline for you!

 Aby is a great playmate for kids and she needs to spend time outdoors; preferable with some tall trees/high perches.
-She’s one to get sad and lonely when you’re not home and may get pet separation anxiety.
+She’s prone to pet separation anxiety in pets.
 So, if you’re a two-cat kind-a-gal, work from home or a total homebody, she’s for you.
-Here’s your chance to get the 5% multiple pet discount more than one pet on your pet insurance policy.
+Here’s your chance to get the 5% multiple pet discount more than one pet on your pet insurance pawlicy.

 Aby’s origins can be traced to the Nile Valley of Ethiopia – which at the time was known as Abyssinia.